Here's everything you need to know about iiNet Ultra Broadband Fibre-to-the-Building, or FTTB.

 Please note: If you choose to re-use your Smart Modem Gateway for Ultra FTTB, your FTTB Phone VoIP service will not work.

-Smart Modem Gateway VDSL2 lights
+Smart Modem Gateway barcode sticker

 VX220-G2V Modem